-This month, Metro Verdicts Monthly graphs the median verdict and settlement value of back fracture cases over the last 23 years.
+Metro Verdicts Monthly graphs the median verdict and settlement value of back fracture cases over the last 23 years.
 The median settlement/verdict in Washington D.C. is $52,500.
 Maryland has a slightly lower median of $43,126.
 The median settlement/verdict in a back fracture lawsuit in Virginia is $125,000.
 These are back fracture cases where there is no paralysis.
 These statistics are not a bit dated but the numbers still track.

 Most back factures come from some trauma, usually from a motor vehicle crash or falling.
 The reason the numbers may sound lower than you are might expect is because many back fractures are not as serious as the ominous-sounding “back fracture” would suggest.
 When I was in high school, I hurt my back swinging a baseball bat at baseball camp in Florida.
 A chiropractor worked on me for a while but I made no progress.
 I went to an orthopedic doctor and, low and behold, I had a fractured back.
 It ruined my baseball season, and I had to wear a back brace for eight weeks but I suffered no ill effects after removing the back brace.Not surprisingly, seniors are more prone to back fractures.
 More surprising: men are 3 to 5 times more likely to suffer a back fracture.